denten-books/plain-text/main.md

 Woolgar perform what they call an ethnography of a science lab, tracing the passage of ideas from applied experiment to literary production.
-For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscrition, beyond naive notions of knowledge-making and discovery [@latour_laboratory_1986].
-A scientist could object that insription-making is merely a byproduct of the lab's research activity.
+For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond naive notions of knowledge-making and discovery [@latour_laboratory_1986].
+A scientist could object that inscription-making is merely a byproduct of the lab's research activity.
 Woolgar and Latour challenge that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, most marginalized members of the group.
 Lab technicians handle